swethaaj/truck-hub-datastructure/README.md

 	It  Creates the JOB, FileItemReader , and the LineMapper Beans required for the Spring Batch Process.
 These beans are later used by JobLauncher in the controller file to 	launch the Batch Process Job.

--	TruckHubCache.java is used to write to the data structures and the Processor.java is used to process any data changes needed before loading it.
+-	TruckHubCache.java is Cache java class which exposes the public Api getMapByLocationID() and getMapByBlock() and the Processor.java is used to process any data changes needed before loading it.

-	Data is stored in the 2 maps as below
+	Data is stored in cache in 2 maps as below

 	Map<Integer, TruckInfo> mapByLocationID;  which stores the one to one relation from locationID to truckInfo entity.